SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-07-tech-skeptics.md

 he didn't want to learn COBOL, a more than usually clueless HR person replied, "Why, don't you like learning new things?"

-_(forehead-smack)_  No, that's not learning new things.
-That's learning a near-pointless old thing, for the convenience of someone else, that will be of no lasting benefit to the person who does the work.
+_(forehead-smack)_ No, that's _not learning new things!_ That's learning a near-pointless old thing, for the convenience of someone else, and which will be of no lasting benefit to the person who does the work.

 A lot of tech changes feel like that.
 Just recall the last time you were forced into an OS update on your computer, and had to cope with all the pointless little interface